-Reef Check Malaysia works to conserve our ocean and marine ecosystems.
+Reef Check Malaysia works to conserve Malaysia's ocean and marine ecosystems, while working with local communities to empower them to look after their marine resources.
 Malaysia is part of the Coral Triangle, home to more than 75% of the world's coral species.
-We are based on 3 islands in Malaysia - Tioman Island, Sibu Island, and Mantanani Island.
-Our team on these islands work with the local communities to empower them to look after the marine resources.
+Our projects and teams are based in 6 locations in Malaysia - Tioman Island, Mersing group of islands, Mantanani Island, Redang Island, Semporna and Kota Kinabalu.
+Our aim is to have resilient communities as well as resilient ecosystems.